What the CQC?

 What care-specific policies and procedures are needed?

-It is vital to have up-to-date care specific policies and procedures in place to become and remain CQC compliant.
+It is vital to have up-to-date care about specific policies and procedures in place to become and remain CQC compliant.
 The policies and procedures also assist in employee training and general management.

 There are a number of templates online that can be used for CQC compliance that make things easier.

 Legally required to be submitted to the CQC a statement of purpose is required if your organisation wishes to inform the CQC of the services and activities you provide that must be regulated.
 This document must include your reasons for introducing the service you offer and its purpose, your current services provided and the needs they fulfil.
 Furthermore, your contact details, as well as the legal entity details of the organisation providing the services as well as the locations the services, are provided must be included.

 What are the Key Lines of Enquiry for the CQC?

 The key lines of enquiry (KLOES) for the CQC used when inspecting health, and social care providers are:

 - Are those in care safe?

 - Are those caring for patients effective?